- Topical antibiotic lotion for acne

-Buy Dalacin T online
+Buy Dalacin T Lotion (1%)

-Dalacin T is a topical lotion containing an antibiotic called clindamycin.
-The lotion is used to treat acne, a common skin condition that can affect anyone, but mostly people aged between 12 and 25.
-A topical antibiotic like Dalacin T can be a suitable alternative for acne sufferers who don’t wish to take an oral antibiotic.
+Dalacin T Lotion is a topical antibiotic used to treat acne, a common skin condition affecting anyone, primarily people aged between 12 and 25.

-How Dalacin T works
+How Dalacin T Lotion works

 Directions

-Usually, your doctor or Chemist4U pharmacist will suggest using this lotion twice a day.
-Shake the bottle before use and wash the affected area of your skin, then apply a thin layer of lotion and gently rub it into your skin.
+Shake the bottle before use, then wash the affected area of your skin.
+Apply a thin layer of lotion and gently rub it into your skin.
 You can use a cotton pad or your fingers, whichever you prefer.

 If your acne does start to get better, you shouldn’t stop using Dalacin T as soon as this happens.
 Speak to your doctor or Chemist4U pharmacist about how to end your treatment correctly.